Manny Guerra

-Manny Guerra is an American record producer, music engineer, and recording artist, who specializes in Tejano music.
+Manuel R. Guerra, better known as Manny Guerra (January 22, 1939 – December 12, 2025), was an American record producer, music engineer and recording artist, who specialized in Tejano music.
 Guerra started in the industry playing with Sunny and the Sunglows, recording hit singles such as "Talk to Me", which peaked at number 11 on the United States Billboard Hot 100 and number 12 on the Billboard Hot R&B/Hip-Hop Songs in 1963.
 His distribution group, Manny Music Inc., is located in San Antonio, Texas, along with his recording studio, AMEN Recording Studios and his record label GP Productions.
 On August 30, 1992, BMG Music entered a distribution deal with Manny Music Inc., during the 1990s Tejano music golden age.
-BMG was the third large scale company to enter the Tejano music market after Sony Discos and EMI Latin, respectively.
+BMG was the third large-scale company to enter the Tejano music market after Sony Discos and EMI Latin, respectively.
 However, in November 1992, BMG and Guerra parted ways due to management style differences.
-Guerra's AMEN Studios was considered to be one of the most active recording studios in the state of Texas, which utilized MCI equipment.
+Guerra's AMEN Studios was considered to be one of the most active recording studios in the state of Texas, which utilised MCI equipment.

-Guerra has produced a number of artists including, Augustine Ramirez, Jay Perez, Sunny Ozuna, Culturas, Abraham Quintanilla, Jr., and Selena, among others.
+Guerra produced a number of artists including, Augustine Ramirez, Jay Perez, Sunny Ozuna, Culturas, Abraham Quintanilla, and Selena, among others.

+Life and career

+Manny Guerra was born in 1939 or 1940 to Lucia R. Guerra.
+His first musical instrument was the accordion.
+He began his career as a drummer for the Isidro Lopez Orchestra, earning the title "the Gene Krupa of Tejano".
+In 1960, he became a member of Sunny and the Sunglows, a group whose polka-influenced recording "Peanuts" impacted the Billboard music charts.
+Guerra's older brother, Rudy, was also a member of the group.
+Rudy and Sunny Ozuna originally formed the group in the late 1950s at their high school.
+Sunny and the Sunglows recorded "Talk to Me" (1962), arranged by Manny, where it peaked at number 11 on the US Billboard Hot 100 chart in October 1963.
+Following the success of "Talk to Me", Ozuna departed the group.
+Guerra later stated that he felt betrayed and humiliated, stating that he wanted "for the earth to open up and swallow me." and questioned whether the Sunglows could continue as a viable act.
+Guerra later explained that he was forced out.

+Following the acquisition of Sunglow Records, Guerra contemplated withdrawing from the music industry, uncertain about his professional direction.
+During this period, he experienced a profound religious awakening and felt a strong calling to the ministry.
+He regarded music as an intrinsic part of his identity and acknowledged the difficulty of reconciling his religious commitments with his musical pursuits.
+Guerra later observed that the integration of the two had proven viable.